• Skip to main content

 Beware of Wildlife

-The upper trail is three kilometres long and starts with many signs warning hikers to beware of wildlife and to use the trails at their own risk.
-I was even warned about bear poop on the trail close to the start.
-I made sure to have my bear bells making noise on my backpack as I walked and my horn with me in case I’d have to use it.
+I made sure to have my bear bells making noise on my Osprey Tempest 24 Pack as I walked, and my horn with me in case I’d have to use it.

-Tip: Since I was alone while Kris worked, as additional caution, I often screamed “bear bear bear” to let a potential bear know that I was also sharing its space and wanted to be left alone.
+Tip: Since I was alone while Kris worked, as an additional precaution, I often screamed “heyo” to let a potential bear know I was also sharing its space and wanted to be left alone.
 Conversations also work if you’re with someone.
 If you’re alone, singing warns the bear that a hiker is around.
 It’s important to constantly make noise when you know a bear could be close.

 Pushing Past Your Comfort Zone

-It’s easy to say no, I won’t take the chance in case I see a bear but then there’s a possibility to miss out on so many things in life.
+It’s easy to say no, I won’t take the chance in case I see a bear, but then there’s a possibility of missing out on so many things in life.
 That’s not my personality, so I decided I could succeed with the right course of action.
-I can’t promise you that you won’t see a bear but maybe consider saying yes and trying something new?
-I was nervous but I pushed through because I didn’t want to miss out on another trail since we didn’t go very far around Crane Lake.
+I can’t promise you that you won’t see a bear, but maybe consider saying yes and trying something new?
+I was nervous, but I pushed through because I didn’t want to miss out on another trail since we didn’t go very far around Crane Lake.

 Middle Trail